 - Banking on the move - You will be able to access your account and manage your business finances from wherever you are as long as you have your phone.

 - Same business banking features - An app-only bank gives you the same features as a high street branch meaning you'll have a debit card and the ability to send and receive payments.

 - Fintech benefits - App-only banks offer extra features such as spending alerts and categorised spending.

 - Different types of regulation - Not all app-only accounts are registered as fully-fledged UK bank accounts.
 Instead, many are e-money lenders so you do not get the same Financial Services Compensation Scheme (FSCS) protection if they go bust.
 Most will still ringfence funds to keep them secure.

 - No branches available - You can’t walk into a branch to make withdrawals or get support and instead need to rely on phone or email contact.
 Additionally, not all app-only brands offer features such as deposits, cheque payments or overdrafts.

-- Reliant on technology - Not everyone is necessarily comfortable with managing everything on a smartphone and what happens if your phone battery runs or if the account is hacked
+- Reliant on technology - Not everyone is necessarily comfortable with managing everything on a smartphone and what happens if your phone battery runs out or if the account is hacked?

 - Balance limits - Most app-only accounts will have limits on the balance you have to hold as well as on transactions, which can be lower than high street banks.